Giomar - Espresso from Ecuador

 100% Robusta, or rather: Canephora of the Napo Payamino variety from Ecuador's Amazon region.
 The coffee comes from a women-led cooperative that produces using the Chakra agroforestry system.
 The coffee is fermented in barrels and dried in the cherry - resulting in a straightforward espresso with power.
 100% Robusta with notes of nougat, fruity chocolate, forest berries, and very balanced.

-Agroforestry system.
-In the native Chakra cultivation method, they forego external inputs such as fertilizers and pesticides and protect the rainforest.
+Cultivation philosophy: Agroforestry system.
+Using the native Chakra farming method, they avoid external inputs like fertilizers and pesticides, protecting the rainforest.

 All our coffees are sold as whole beans.

-The slow pre-infusion by the vibration pump is good for the coffee.
-If you have the possibility to influence flow or pressure, you can try a slow puck wetting of 12-13 seconds.
+Slow pre-infusion via the vibration pump works well for this coffee.
+Those with the ability to influence flow or pressure can try a slow puck saturation of 12-13 seconds.

-However, we achieved great results with the standard 9 bar profile.
-With a beverage ratio of 1:2.3/1:2.4 and an extraction time of 26-29 seconds, we get a superbly structured cup where the acidity and sweetness are very harmonious.
-For a Robusta, this coffee has a very complex acidity, accompanied by a full-bodied and very smooth texture.
+However, we have achieved great results with the standard 9-bar profile.
+With a brew ratio of 1:2.3/1:2.4 and an extraction time of 26-29 seconds, we get a superbly structured cup where acidity and sweetness are very harmonious.
+For a Robusta, this coffee actually has a very complex acidity, accompanied by a full-bodied and very smooth texture.

-If you pull the coffee for 31-33 seconds with the same brew ratio, you lose a little of the compact structure but gain even more body and a pleasant bitterness.
+Those who pull the coffee to 31-33 seconds at the same brew ratio will lose a bit of the compact structure but gain even more body and a pleasant bitterness.

 Why does the coffee taste the way it does?

-The WITOCA cooperative specializes in special processing methods.
-Besides washed Canephoras, they produce many Honeys and increasingly Naturals – though the high humidity in the Amazon region places high demands on post-harvest processes.
-The Naturals, coffees dried in the cherry like this one, can be produced by WITOCA in August and September, as there is hardly any rain then.
-The fermentation of over 120 hours in a sealed barrel gives the coffee its berry aroma.
+The WITOCA Cooperative specializes in unique processing methods.
+In addition to washed Canephoras, they produce many honeys and an increasing number of naturals—though the high humidity in the Amazon region places high demands on post-harvest processes.
+WITOCA can produce these naturals, coffees dried in the cherry like this one, in August and September, as there is almost no rain then.
+The berry-like aroma of the coffee comes from the fermentation of over 120 hours in a sealed barrel.

-This Natural of the Canephora variety Napa Payamino has convinced us.
+This natural process of the Canephora variety Napo Payamino impressed us.
 This variety is a local clone and produces very large beans.
-The coffee itself brings a good deal of acidity, and the intense post-harvest process gives the coffee its berry and chocolate notes.
+The coffee itself has a decent amount of acidity, while the intensive post-harvest process gives the coffee its berry and chocolate notes.

 Why did we buy this coffee?

-Giomar Hidalgo, or simply Gio, roasted and served coffee, and now she imports it from her home country Ecuador.
-The WITOCA Cooperative in the Amazon is a small cooperative that Gio co-founded.
-They source coffee from 13 families who all cultivate using the agroforestry system, meaning between already existing trees.
-In the native Chakra cultivation method, they forego external inputs and protect the rainforest.
+Giomar Hidalgo, or simply Gio, has roasted and served coffee, and is now importing it from her home country, Ecuador.
+The WITOCA Cooperative in the Amazon is a small cooperative that Gio helped found.
+They source coffee from 13 families who all cultivate using an agroforestry system, meaning they grow between existing trees.
+Using the native Chakra farming method, they avoid external inputs and protect the rainforest.

-This coffee shows like hardly any other how the often-maligned Canephora (Robusta) can taste when the same precision and philosophy as with top Arabicas are applied.
-It demonstrates the diversity of coffee and teaches us all to re-evaluate learned tastes.
+This coffee shows, perhaps better than any other, what the often-maligned Canephora (Robusta) can taste like when the same precision and philosophy are applied as with top Arabicas.
+It highlights the diversity of coffee and teaches us all to re-evaluate our learned tastes.

 How do we roast this coffee?

-We roast the Napa Payamino from WITOCA in a 15kg batch, so with a bit more coffee than we would roast a filter coffee, but with less coffee than we roast other complex espressos (20kg).
+We roast the Napo Payamino from WITOCA as a 15kg batch—so with a bit more coffee than we would for a filter roast, but with less coffee than we roast for other complex espressos (20kg).
 Why?
-Because we prefer a quick roast for Canephoras.
-Canephoras contain twice as much chlorogenic acid and break down into caffeic and quinic acid during the roasting process, which can lead to more bitterness in longer and hotter roasts.
-Through short roasting with a lower final temperature, we retain the naturally occurring freshness in the coffee and focus on the velvety texture.
+Because we prefer a faster roast for Canephoras.
+Canephoras contain twice as much chlorogenic acid, which splits into caffeic and quinic acid during the roasting process, which can lead to more bitterness in longer and hotter roasts.
+Through the short roast with a lower end temperature, we retain the naturally occurring freshness in the coffee and focus on the velvety texture.

 Guaranteed origin